 This class takes place in person and online.

-Creative Writing is the perfect place for budding or experienced writers to come along to socialise, share ideas, and most importantly, write.
+Creative Writing is the perfect place for budding or experienced writers to come along to socialise and share feedback on their writing.

-The group is led by tutor, Joan Opie, a graduate of Newcastle University’s Creative Writing PGC Course.
-She has written a phonics and writing book for children aged 7-11 years old, and has written a large amount of material for use by adult literacy tutors.
-In addition, she has published articles on beauty therapy and education, and has had poems published in the UK and USA.
+Joan Opie is a graduate of Newcastle University’s Creative Writing PGC Course.
+She has written a phonics and writing book for children aged 7-11 years old and has written a large amount of material for use by adult literacy tutors.
+In addition, she has published articles on beauty therapy and education and has had poems published in the UK and USA.

-All of our online content from classes to events can be accessed from a new dedicated platform called CogPlayer.
-CogPlayer links directly with your ARC account and automatically provides access to content you have booked through ARC’s website.
-This means you can log in with your usual ARC account details to easily access classes, performances, and other online activity.
+All of our online content, from classes to events, can be accessed from our dedicated online platform CogPlayer.
+This links directly with your ARC account and automatically provides access to content you have booked through ARC’s website.
+This means you can log in with your usual ARC account details to easily access classes, performances, and other online activities.